anikapayano/SoftDes-Final-Project/index.md

 1. Download code
-To get the source code for the Gods of Capture project, go to (the project github)[https://github.com/anikapayano/SoftDes-Final-Project] and switch to the release branch, then download all of the files. you will need `gods_of_capture.py`, ''
+To get the source code for the Gods of Capture project, go to (the project github)[https://github.com/anikapayano/SoftDes-Final-Project] and switch to the release branch, then download all of the files.
+  2. Install libraries
+  The Gods of Capture project uses several other python libraries.
+To install these libraries, navigate to the main folder of the project and run `pip install -r requirements.txt`.
+This command will install